-If you are not running in a cluster environment, all the logical volumes are considered to be local volumes unless the disk is labeled as a cluster disk or belongs to another host; in this case, it appears as a foreign disk.
+If you are not running in a cluster environment, then all the logical volumes are considered to be local volumes.

 The device names for XVM logical volumes in these directories are volname, subvolname where volname is the name of the XVM logical volume and subvolname is the name of the subvolume to be accessed under that volume.
-The directory entry will also contain a volname entry, as in the following example: